5 mins read

 Despite these exciting developments, menopause remains an overlooked and underfunded aspect of femtech.
 According to Pitchbook, startups focusing on menopause raised just over $250 million in funding since 2009.
 This is comparatively small compared to femtech more generally, which received about $500 million in funding in 2019.

-The rise of Femtech has been as a direct result of women’s health not being taken seriously.
+The rise of Femtech has been a direct result of women’s health not being taken seriously.
 It is allowing women to take more control over their own health needs whether it’s to aid fertility or to improve period health or get support for menopause health.

 We now need to see more being done in the public sector to support women’s health issues and particularly in funding for research and development.

 At Forth, we are in a very fortunate position to be able to take action on women’s health.

 Sarah Bolt, Forth’s Founder, is passionate about developing solutions for women.
-That’s why we’ve launched a unique solution for women to help them get a deeper understand of their hormone health and develop a unique and personal picture of their menstrual cycle.
+That’s why we’ve launched a unique solution for women to help them get a deeper understanding of their hormone health and develop a unique and personal picture of their menstrual cycle.

 With this level of insight working alongside symptoms a woman may be experiencing, coupled with our expertise in endocrinology will empower women to take more control of their health.